valcapp/jsc19/README.md

 ## Next steps
 The Vensim Dashboard generator is still work in progress.
 Next steps for development:
-* capability to add charts
+* tooltips on variables
-* capability to remove sliders and charts and diagrams
+* capability to customize landing, intro and links page
+* causal tracing
 * capability to add more than one dashboard view
-* capability to load diagrams
-* capability to customize landing, intro and links page
 * capability to compare variables in the graph (for a singular scenario)
-* capability to use different visualizations than just line charts
+* capability to use alternative visualizations other than just line charts
+* capability to drag element or personalize layouts
+* capability to draw diagrams on the page